jdegand/news-homepage/README.md

 You can use transform and get the backdrop to not overlap the menu if you limit the backdrop's width.
 However, if you have an animation for the side drawer, the user will see that the backdrop does not cover the entire page.
 You can add a timeout that matches the transition's length to negate that, but when the user closes the menu -  the backdrop will remain for the timeout's duration.
 If you remove the transition animation, it looks harsh but matches design.

-You can toggle the mobile menu without js by using a checkbox, but that creates problems as the checked attribute can only be used in the css if the overlap is a descendant or sibling.
+You can toggle the mobile menu without js by using a checkbox, but that creates problems as the checked attribute can only be used in the css if the overlap is a descendant or sibling. :has selector can allow you to get around that - body:has(.checkbox:checked).

 You could add a backdrop class to the header and the body in the js script to change the background color.
 This creates a problem as the intersection of the header and body shows a very noticeable line.